TimothyDanielQlik/git-site/docs/lfs.md

 1. Now, log into okta > artifactory.

-1. Click your trigram nn the top right-hand corner.
+1. Click your trigram in the top right-hand corner.

 1. Under *Authentication Settings*, generate API key.